berttejeda/bert.docs/README.md

 - Again, only this time monitoring for file changes, triggering a rebuild if any files are modified within (t) seconds (where t is 1 by default)
 	- `./build.sh -s _template/default.markdown -o default.hta -t _template/templates/default.html -w *.md,*.js,*.c ss,*.html`

+## Example2: Build an HTML file from the markdown file

+- Invoke the same build script from [Example1](#example1-build-an-hta-application-from-a-markdown-file), with just one difference:
+    `-o default.html`

-## Example2: Add powershell to your document
+## Example3: Add powershell to your document

 - Add some powershell to the [default.markdown](_template/default.markdown):
 ```powershell